About this listing

 Apartment includes use of kitchen, bathroom, dining, beautiful television, dvd on request, lovely porch, and back yard with garden.
 Bedding and towels, robe and slippers, teas and coffee (electric kettle and french press) are provided.
 Feel free to store your own food in the pantry, refrigerator and freezer, and cook to your heart's content during your visit!
 You may use my kitchenware.
 We have a summer farmer's market two blocks south, a Jewel supermarket just one block away, and Trader Joe's (another grocery chain) is a 15-minute walk away.

 Although I work full-time and can be gone much of your stay, I live here with my protective older dog, Lois, and a feisty young poodle named Clarence.
 Expect the dogs to bark each time you enter the apartment when I am at home, and sometimes when sirens come by - Lois, especially, is a very vocal companion and watchdog.
 So: be prepared for some dogs to be audible around the apartment during your stay.
 They should not enter your room, and there is a baby gate for you to (please) use to keep them out.
-My boyfriend John also stays over frequently, and he can answer any questions as they come up as well.
-I'm also available by text, What's App, email, or phone.
+My boyfriend John also comes over frequently, and he can answer any questions as they come up as well.
+I'm happy to communicate with you via text, What's App, Viber, email, or phone.

-I've lived in this neighborhood for more than 10 years, and I love hosting and "showing off" this amazing city (ask me particularly about music, films, cycling, and theater events) and my charming north side neighborhood called North Center - I think you'll enjoy yourself here!
+I've lived in this neighborhood for more than 10 years, and I love hosting and "showing off" this fantastic city and my charming north side neighborhood called North Center - I think you'll enjoy yourself here!
+Feel free to ask any questions.

 In addition to the train stations, we are steps from the #50 Damen Ave. bus (a direct route to both the Andersonville and the Wicker Park/Bucktown shopping/dining/nightlife areas) and short walks to two other east-west bus routes (#78 Montrose, #80 Irving Park).
 This is also a bike-friendly area, and you may request my loaner bicycle to use during your stay.
 If you drive, you may park your car on the street, permit-free, and spots are usually available right in front.

 Please let me know your arrival and departure details (time and mode) at the time of your reservation.
-Check-in and -out can be flexible, but I do work many hours, and may have other guests checking in and out, so we will need to mutually arrange a time for me to let you in, show you around, and give you your key when you arrive.
+Check-in and -out can be flexible, but I do work a lot, and may have other guests checking in and out, so we will need to mutually arrange a time.
+I like to show you around and give you your key when you arrive when I can!

-BICYCLE: If you'd like to use the guest bike, please let me know at the time you make your reservation.
-I also have a guest helmet, lights, and lock for you to use.
-(Chicago is a great place to get around by bike, but let's be safe out there!)
-The bike is a comfortable upright cruiser with a step-through frame, and fenders.
-Chicago also recently opened Divvy, a wonderful public bike-sharing system, so you may choose to look into that instead, especially if you're traveling with another person.
-The rate for Divvy is $7/day.
+BICYCLE: If you'd like to use the guest bike, please let me know!
+Chicago is a great place to get around by bike.
+It's a comfortable upright cruiser with a step-through frame, and fenders.
+Chicago also recently opened Divvy, our public bike-sharing system, so you may choose to look into that instead, especially if you're traveling with another person or if you are taller than me.

 • Absolutely no smoking in or near the apartment/porch/etc.